-Survey Date Description of Changes Since Last Survey Interpretation 3 rd - 7 th October 2016 Beach Profiles: Saltburn Sands is covered by one beach profile during the Full Measures survey (RC9; Appendix A).
+Survey Date Description of Changes Since Last Survey Interpretation 19th October 2017 Beach Profiles: Saltburn Sands is covered by one beach profile during the Full Measures survey (RC9; Appendix A).
 Profile 1cRC9 was stable where there are sea defences between 0m and 30m chainage over the summer of 2015.
-There has been accretion across the rest of the profile of up to 0.3m, with the formation of a small berm at chainage 130m.
-Overall, the beach has recovered from the low level recorded in the April 2016 survey to be at a medium level compared to the range recorded from previous surveys.
-Topographic Survey: Saltburn Sands is covered by a six-monthly topographic survey, although the survey is contiguous with the Marske Sands topographic survey that is surveyed annually.
+There has been variable accretion across most of the profile of up to 0.7m creating an undulating profile, with the formation of a small berm at chainage 70m.
+The toe of the beach however does show minor erosion of less than 0.2m from chainage 235m.
+Overall, the beach has recovered from the low level recorded in the March 2017 survey to be at a medium level compared to the range recorded from previous surveys.
+The beach showed an overall increase in level at profile 1cRC9.
+The difference plot for 2017 shows modest accretion across much of the beach.
+There is limited erosion across much of the upper beach.
+Longer term trends: the March 2017 beach level was one of the lowest recorded profile since 2008, suggesting progressive erosion, however this survey shows recovery of beach levels.
+This is a similar 16 th - 19 th October 2017 Saltburn Sands is covered by a six-monthly topographic survey, although the survey is contiguous with the Marske Sands topographic survey that is surveyed annually.
 Data have been used to create a DGM (Appendix B - Map 3) using a GIS software package.
 This shows that the beach contours are shore parallel and gently shelving for the majority of the frontage.
 The contours are slightly indented opposite Skelton Beck, where the stream has eroded the foreshore.
-The GIS has also been used to calculate the differences over the six month period between Spring 2016 and Autumn 2016 topographic survey, as shown in Appendix B - Map 10, and the change since the last full measures survey in autumn 2015, to identify areas of net erosion and accretion.
-The pattern of change is similar for both the plots showing changes since autumn 2015 and spring 2016.
-Overall, there are more areas of accretion than erosion but the changes across the beach.
-There is also a narrow band of erosion at the uppermost beach along much of the survey length compared with the April 2016 survey.
-The beach showed an overall increase in level at profile 1cRC9.
-The difference plot for 2016 shows modest change across much of the beach.
-There is limited erosion across much of the upper beach.
-Longer term trends: the October 2015 beach level was one of the lowest recorded profile since 2008, suggesting progressive erosion, however this survey shows some recovery of beach levels.
+The GIS has also been used to calculate the differences over the six month period between Spring 2017 and Autumn 2017 topographic survey, as shown in Appendix B - Map 10, and the change since the last full measures survey in autumn 2016, to identify areas of net erosion and accretion (Appendix B - Map 7).
+For the plot showing changes since spring 2017there are significantly more areas of accretion than erosion but the changes are generally of a small magnitude.
+There is however a narrow band of erosion pattern to 2016 at the uppermost beach along much of the survey length compared with the March 2017 survey.
+For the plot showing changes since October 2016 there are more areas of very little change, but where there has been change it is generally erosion, particularly in the mid-beach.
+The upper beach to the west of the stream does show accretion however.